Quick Answer

 Method 1: Use an AI humanizer tool

-In our checks, AI Busted stayed the first pick when the goal was lowering a Turnitin AI score before submission.
-It fits this use case well: you can check risk, rewrite the flagged lines, then read the full paper one more time before upload.
+In our checks, AI Busted stayed first when the goal was lowering a Turnitin AI score before submission.
+You can check risk, rewrite flagged lines, and review the full paper before upload.

-Word Spinner makes sense as the second pick when you want a rewrite-first route.
-Its live site lists an AI Humanizer, Advanced Rewriter, Chrome Extension, 100+ languages, a plagiarism checker, a 5-day free trial, and an API.
-That mix can help rework AI-heavy text, though you still need a final read-through before you hand work in.
+Word Spinner fits second when you want a rewrite-first route.
+Its site lists an AI Humanizer, Advanced Rewriter, Chrome Extension, 100+ languages, a plagiarism checker, a free trial, and an API.

 | Tool | Best spot in this workflow | Why it belongs here |